Crocus: Horticulture and floriculture

 Both sexual and asexual means are used to increase the number of plants; seeds and multiplication of corms are the most common means of production, but tissue culture can be used, most commonly for saffron crocus.
 New corms are formed on top of the older corm which withers away, and cormels are produced from axillary buds.
 The production of new plants begins with harvested corms in late June to early July, after being graded by corm size the corms are stored around 22 Celsius until early October when they are moved to 17 Celsius until planted later in October and November; flowering occurs in March and the flowers are not removed.
 Crocuses are also forced to produce flowering plants out of season and the most common species used are C. vernus and C. flavus, and most of the corms used for forcing come from the Netherlands.

 Spring flowering types are planted in fall, while fall-blooming types in late summer; typically, the corms are placed 3 to 4 inches deep in well-draining soil in areas with full sun exposure.
 They do not thrive in heavy clay soils or those that are damp, especially during their summer dormancy period.
 Commercial crops are produced on raised beds and slopes, to ensure adequate drainage, while horticulturalists often plant on sand beds for the same purpose.
 Spring flowering types also do well in areas with deciduous trees, where they flower and produce leaves before the trees completely leaf-out.
 Crocuses are grown in USDA winter zones 3–8.
 Not all species are hardy in the upper zones; C. sativus is winter hardy in USDA zones 6 through 8, and C. pulchellus is hardy in zones 5 through 8.

 Some are suitable for naturalizing in grass, but mowing off the foliage before it turns yellow produces short lived plants.
 Some crocuses, especially C. tommasinianus and its selected forms and hybrids (such as 'Whitewell Purple' and 'Ruby Giant'), seed prolifically and are ideal for naturalizing.
 They can, however, become weeds in rock gardens, where they will often appear in the middle of choice, mat-forming alpine plants, and can be difficult to remove.
 Crocus flowers and leaves are protected from frost by a waxy cuticle; in areas where snow and frost occasionally occur in the early spring, it is not uncommon to see early flowering crocuses blooming through a light late snowfall.

 Autumn crocus

 Autumn-flowering species of crocus that are cultivated include:

 C. laevigatus has a long flowering period which starts in late autumn or early winter and may continue into February.

+Colchicum autumnale is commonly known as "autumn crocus", but is a member of the plant family Colchicaceae, and not a true crocus (of the family Iridaceae).